AXD Institute - Agentic Experience Design: the new design discipline for agentic AI, founded in the UK by Tony Wood

 Tony Wood

-Emerging Technologies and Innovation Consultant and Agentic AI Product Specialist at Lloyds Banking Group.
+Emerging Technologies and Innovation Consultant and Agentic AI Product Specialist at the UK's leading retail bank.
 Founder of the Agentic Experience Design Institute.
 A leading voice in agentic commerce, agentic AI, agentic shopping, and human agent interaction design in the UK.

 Manchester · United Kingdom